-5.a - Statistics
+5.a Statistics

-Author : Mr. M.P.
-Bryant Publisher : CDS Software Ltd., Silver House, Silver St., Doncaster, England.
-Language : Z80 assembly Code size : 36K Data size : 5K Positions examined per second : 170 (average) Estimated Rating : 1850+ ELO (156+ BCF)
+Author: Mr. M.P.
+Bryant

+Publisher: CDS Software Ltd., Nimrod House,

+Beckett Road, Doncaster,

+South Yorkshire, England.
+DN2 4AD

+Estimated Rating: 1850+ELO (156+BCF)

-5.b - Openings book
+5.b Openings book

-Colossus has an openings 'book' of about 3000 positions, which it uses to play the first few moves of the game quickly and accurately.
+The program has an openings 'book' of about 3000 positions, which it uses to play the first few moves of the game quickly and accurately.
 Lines vary from 2 ply to 17 ply deep.
-When there is a choice of book moves at any position, Colossus will choose between them at random, with a slight bias towards the moves which Colossus itself considers best.
+When there is a choice of book moves at any position, the program will choose between them at random, with a slight bias towards the moves which the program itself considers best.

-5.c - Results
+5.c Results

 Colossus 4.0 has been tested against numerous other home computer chess programs and has beaten them all.
-In the tests, sixteen games were played, on various levels, with an equal number of whites and blacks for each program.
+In tests, sixteen games were played, on various levels, with an equal number of whites and blacks for each program.
 One point was awarded for a win, half a point for a draw, no points for a loss.
-The results of these tests were as follows:-
+The results of these tests were as follows: